Let’s do some girl talk.

 The doctor added, “Basically, pH is for protection.
 The normal pH of the vagina is 3.8-4.2, so kapag too alkalinic ang environment, mas prone ka sa infection."

-So, it’s important to wash your intimate area with product that is “non-irritating, pH appropriate, non-drying, and hypoallergenic.”
+So it’s important to wash your intimate area with product that is “non-irritating, pH appropriate, non-drying, and hypoallergenic.”

 Dr. Laila shared her common advice to patients: “You have to treat your vagina as if you’re treating your face.”

-The key word is “sensitive,” so Dr. Laila stressed the need to use products that will not destroy the vagina's normal pH.
+So Dr. Laila stressed the need to use products that will not destroy the vagina's normal pH.

 Bianca further asserted, "And please do not be shy including these topics in your girl talk.

 "Feminine hygiene is as important as fashion or your favorite show or even boys.

 "Ladies should not be nahihiya."

 WHEN TO CONSULT AN OB-GYNE?
 One learning during the event was consulting a doctor is not only for those who are sexually active.

 “It should start as early as the age of 13 to 15 years old.
 Yung pap smear naman, at the age of 21 years old,” Dr. Laila stated.